 Chief Resident Year

-Timing of these activities to be determined by the program director considering education and service objectives.
-The chief residents will be assigned Administrative responsibilities for four-months during his chief year, allowing each of them (three) to share an equal responsibility.
-The administrative chief will be responsible for various duties during his/her time.
+The chief residents will be assigned administrative responsibilities for four-months during the chief year, allowing each of them (three) to share an equal responsibility.

 Cerebrovascular and Endovascular Neurosurgery